Practical Analysis, Strategies, & Skills (PASS) Courses

 PASS II is a three (3)-unit, graded elective course offered in the spring semester that focuses on the substantive law of three subjects that graduates preparing for the bar exam typically find challenging: Civil Procedure, Contracts, and Real Property.
 PASS II is an online, asynchronous class, meaning that there is no weekly physical class meeting component; students review substantive law and lectures and complete essay and multiple-choice exam simulations remotely.
 Students must adhere to a rigorous schedule, however, completing weekly tasks by predetermined deadlines and meeting regularly with their professors in individual conferences.
 The course is fast-paced, covering each subject in four weeks.
 It uses materials and an online platform for course content and assessments provided by Themis Bar Review, but students taking PASS II may enroll in any post-graduation commercial review course.

 Both PASS courses are offered as a precursor to—not a replacement for—enrollment in a post-graduation commercial bar review course.
 Enrollment in a commercial bar review course facilitates the organized study of all testable subjects that is essential to bar success.
-If you would like to discuss your commercial bar review course options, you are welcome to contact Professor Lee.
+If you would like to discuss your commercial bar review course options, you are welcome to contact Professor Harrington.

 Bar Exam Attack Track (BEAT)